baxeaz/deadline-cloud-for-unreal-engine/DEVELOPMENT.md

 ### Testing C++ Changes

-When making C++ changes before testing you'll need to rebuild and copy your modified plugin to your Unreal plugins folder following [these steps](https://github.com/aws-deadline/deadline-cloud-for-unreal-engine/blob/mainline/SETUP_SUBMITTER_CMF.md#build-the-plugin).
+When making C++ changes before testing you'll need to rebuild and copy your modified plugin to your Unreal plugins folder following [these steps](https://github.com/aws-deadline/deadline-cloud-for-unreal-engine/blob/mainline/SETUP_SUBMITTER_CMF.md#build-the-plugin) OR run the end to end tests (hatch run e2e -s) which builds and install both the C++ and python code.

 ### Testing Python Changes